alihanz48/CoinPrice-RestAPI/README.md

 ### 📄 About the Project
 **CoinPriceAPI** is a **.NET 8 Web API** project designed to manage cryptocurrency prices and handle user authentication using **JWT (JSON Web Token)**.
 It is built with **Entity Framework Core** and works with a **MySQL** database using **ORM, LINQ**, and **Identity** for secure user registration and login.
+The port number on your computer may vary, so please run the program while considering this change.
 ---

 ### 🧩 Technologies Used